 Inmate records in the state of South Carolina are created when someone is arrested, goes to trial and is put in prison.
 However, that is not all.
 They begin when someone is first arrested, and the law enforcement agency fills out a RAP sheet containing the person’s name, address, physical description, and details about their crime.
 After that, everything that happens in the inmate’s life is documented and added into the file.
 South Carolina inmate records are updated daily.
-The South Carolina Department of Corrections is the entity in charge of creating, storing, and maintaining inmate records for the state.
+The South Carolina Department of Corrections (SCDC) is the entity in charge of creating, storing, and maintaining inmate records for the state.
 They also run the state prison facilities.
-South Carolina inmate records are stored online so anyone can perform an inmate search 24/7.
+South Carolina inmate records are stored online so anyone can perform an SC inmate search 24/7.

 You can also try the Infotracer search tool to find someone’s arrest records, criminal history, warrants, incarcerations, and other public records.

 The South Carolina prison system is pretty simple, with only a few types of facilities to hold prisoners.
 The South Carolina Department of Corrections (SCDC) is responsible for all state-run facilities and programs aimed at rehabilitation and punishment for offenders.
 That agency reports directly to the Governor.
 According to their website, “The Department of Corrections currently has some 5,700 employees, just over 20,000 inmates and operates 21 institutions.”
 The South Carolina prison system includes: